CDAT/cdms/docs/source/manual/cdms_2.rst

    "15", "Write the January average values to the output file.
            * The variable will have id “tas\_jan” in the file. ``write`` is a utility function which creates the variable in the file, then writes data to the variable.
            * A more general method of data output is first to create a variable, then set a slice of the variable.
-           **Note:** that janavg and julavg have the same latitude and longitude information as tasvar.
+           **Note:** That janavg and julavg have the same latitude and longitude information as tasvar.
 It is carried along with the computations."
    "17", "Set the global attribute ‘comment’."
    "18", "Close the output file."